koii-network/docs/concepts/finnie-wallet/finnie-for-devs/K2-integration-hooks/events.md

 ## accountChanged

 Finnie will emit accountChanged when the user switches to an another account.
-This is how you can listen to the events on your app
+This is how you can listen to the events on your app:

 ```javascript
 window.k2.on('accountChanged', (publicKey: PublicKey) => {